-Drug detox is a crucial first step in addiction treatment and patients who experience withdrawal symptoms when they stop abusing their drug of choice cannot skip this step.
+Drug detox is a crucial first step in addiction treatment.
+People who experience withdrawal symptoms when they stop using a substance cannot skip this step.
 However, detox alone is not a total treatment.

 Learn More About the Detox Process at Michael’s House